aneezJaheez/MIA/README.md

         return x
 ```

-3. After your model has been added to the backbone file, and the name assigned to it has been added to the list, you can add and if-else block to the corresponding get_model() function in the same file so that it can be found during runtime.
+3. After your model has been added to the backbone file, and the name assigned to it has been added to the list, add and if-else block to the corresponding get_model() function in the same file so that it can be found during runtime.

 ```
 def get_shadow_model(model, num_classes=10, input_features=3, checkpoint_path=None, device=torch.device("cpu")):